Five reasons to study Creative Writing

 For those considering a degree in Creative Writing but need further convincing, we lend our expertise.
 Here are five compelling reasons to study this subject area.

-A point is only ever as strong as the way it’s argued, a story is only ever as good as the way it’s told.
-Understanding what makes a story work, how it ticks, and how to get people to care about it, is a genuinely valuable skill.
-It’ll help make people see the world your way, make you persuasive, intelligent and emotionally aware.
+Understanding what makes a story work and how to get people to engage with it is a valuable skill.
+It helps people to see the world in a different way through persuasive, intelligent and emotionally aware arguments and stories.
 People care about stories, and they like the people who know how to tell them.

-Just like English and History students get to work with published, fully-fledged academics, so do Creative Writing students get to work with actual authors.
-For a writer, the chance to work with someone else, someone more experienced, someone who’s been through the grinding trauma of the creative process, is a rare one.
-And the tutelage is always valuable.
+Like English and History students get to work with published, fully-fledged academics, Creative Writing students work with actual authors.
+For a writer, the chance to work with someone more experienced who’s used to the difficult creative process is rare and valuable.

 The brilliant thing about Creative Writing is that it blends so well with other subjects.
-Take it through a standalone English course or in union with one, and you’ll be exposed to and influenced by a rich literary heritage.
-Take it alongside media or film, for example, and you’ll tap into a long-running screen-writing legacy.
-Pursue it alongside your Psychology degree and your deep understanding of how people work might well influence how you craft your characters.
-Creative Writing, as a subject of study, is invariably informed by other areas of study.
-As a result, you can pair it with pretty much anything.
+For example, taking it alongside an English course will expose you to a rich literary heritage that could influence your own style.
+Combining with media or film studies will allow you to explore the long-running screenwriting legacy.
+Creative Writing, as a subject, is invariably informed by other areas of study.
+You can pair it with pretty much anything.

 5. Transferable skills

 Pursuing Creative Writing at university will make you a master of language.
-Or, at least as close to mastery as it’s possible to get.
-You’ll be writing all the time.
-It’ll be your job.
-That’s great, because the world is always going to need writers; people who can both accurately convey information, and make it engaging as they do so.
+You’ll be writing all the time; it’ll be your job.
+That’s great, because the world always needs writers, and not just for writing stories.
+In most sectors written work is involved, as people are needed to accurately convey information and make it engaging as they do so.